Skip to content

 Dune Data Processing Agreement

-Last updated on May 14, 2024
+Last updated on May 13, 2026

 1. Scope and purpose of Data Processing Agreement

-This Data Processing Agreement (the "DPA") delineates the respective rights and responsibilities of Dune Analytics AS (“Dune” or “Data Processor”) and the legal entity that have sign-up to the Services (“Customer” or “Data Controller”), as further described in Section 3 below when the Data Processor processes personal data on behalf of the Data Controller (together “the Parties”), as part of the services offered under the Terms of Service and/or any other agreement entered into between the Parties regarding Services rendered by Dune to the Customer (the “Terms”).
+This Data Processing Agreement (the "DPA") delineates the respective rights and responsibilities of Dune Analytics AS (“Dune” or “Data Processor”) and the legal entity that has signed up to the Services (“Customer” or “Data Controller”), as further described in Section 3 below when the Data Processor processes personal data on behalf of the Data Controller (together “the Parties”), as part of the services offered under the Terms of Service and/or any other agreement entered into between the Parties regarding Services rendered by Dune to the Customer (the “Terms”).

 For processing not covered by the Terms, each Party is considered separate controllers under the Applicable Privacy Law, unless otherwise agreed in writing between the Parties.